Former assistant accuses exiled Chinese tycoon of rape in lawsuit

 "Of course it's fake," he told Reuters.
 He said the "robbers of the country" engineered the allegations to "divert my attention, spread rumours and smear my reputation."

-Guo, who left China in 2014, has unleashed a deluge of graft accusations against senior Communist Party officials via Twitter posts and video blogs, attracting an online following tantalised by his sensational, if mostly unverifiable, claims.
+Guo, who left China in 2014, has named senior Communist Party officials in a deluge of graft accusations via Twitter posts and video blogs, attracting a loyal online following.
+He has provided little evidence for his claims.

-It has prompted a Chinese government campaign to discredit him with articles in state media accusing him of crimes including bribery, fraud and embezzlement.
+China calls Guo a criminal suspect, and articles in state media have accused him of crimes including bribery, fraud and embezzlement.
 At China's request, Interpol issued a global "red notice" for Guo's repatriation in April.

 Guo lodged an application for political asylum in the United States last week.